Adhishtanaka/AdsNetwork/Bots/WhatsAppBot/README.md

 - User sessions are stored in memory and will be lost if the bot is restarted
 - The bot requires an active internet connection and WhatsApp account
 - Make sure latitude and longitude values are valid numbers
+- This bot is designed specifically for connecting farmers and buyers in the agricultural sector